aws/karpenter-provider-aws/website/content/en/pre-docs/getting-started/_index.md

 ## Cleanup

 To avoid additional charges, remove the demo infrastructure from your AWS account.
-Party.

 ```bash
 helm uninstall karpenter --namespace karpenter